-Our goal at JOURNEY Magazine Ptbo is to explore and report on local and global gender and social issues from our home base in Peterborough, Ontario, Canada.
+Our goal at JOURNEY Magazine Ptbo is to explore and report on local and global gender and social issues from our home base in Peterborough/Nogojiwanong, Ontario, Canada.
 As we celebrate the many beautiful voices of women and others of our neighbourhoods and around the world, we hope to provide insight towards, at times, serious issues; we hope to make you aware of available community resources; and we hope to further the discussion towards possible solutions where needed.
 We also share the stories of those who are contributing to our communities and inspiring others to “make a difference”.

 We have chosen to support the Red Pashmina Campaign, (RPC), a local grass-roots initiative, which speaks for women in our community and globally.
 Many of the women you will meet on these pages are part of its local Women of Impact project.
-By selling its red pashminas, RPC supports the Peterborough New Canadians Centre.
+By selling its red pashminas, RPC supports locally the Peterborough New Canadians Centre.
 In 2016, RPC gave over $4,000 to the Centre’s Syrian Refugee Fund.
 Globally, sales of pashminas have raised thousands of dollars to support the education of women and children in Afghanistan, through a collaboration with Canadian Women for Women in Afghanistan.
 With this in mind, a portion of profits from JOURNEY Magazine are donated to Red Pashmina Inc. to continue its good work.
 We also feature stories from and about Afghanistan.
-Visit www.redpashmina.com.

 JOURNEY Magazine is a community-based online magazine that values the stories, work, efforts, and struggles from the perspective of a diversity of women.
 The writing style emerges from a story-telling framework.
 While the focus is on women’s stories, the writing style does not emerge from a hard-core critical theoretical feminist framework.
 That said, some of the contributors do write from critical theoretical perspective using a story-telling approach to explain complex issues.
-It may be good to keep in mind that grounded critical thinking values that not all writing emerges from a critical theoretical paradigm, and also value that critical thinking is more than criticizing.
+It may be good to keep in mind that grounded critical thinking believes that not all writing emerges from a critical theoretical paradigm, and also values that critical thinking is more than criticizing.